 “don’t just be a coach. be a character coach”

-Virtual Presenter: Coach Jim Place
+Virtual Speaker Introduction By: Coach Jim Place

 Coaching for change